nicholsons/about/docs/_posts/2024-04-16-project-ideas.md

 Ask students to draw a class diagram.

 Create 2-3 auto generated versions.
 Compare them to the students work.
 Critically review against design principles?

-## 3. AI to generate infographics/charts for dashboards

-This is a very vague concept, may not be suitable or feasible.

-To what extent can AI tools be used to create infographics and charts for a Dash or Streamlit app?